Where to retire: Spain or Mexico

 The biggest problems most foreigners have with Spain are related to taxes and bureaucracy.

 Taxes.
 The greatest complaint I get is about taxes and most of the complainers are Americans.
 Tax rates in Spain are much higher than in the United States and Americans choosing to reside in Spain will most likely have to file taxes in Spain and pay extra to the Spanish government on the incremental tax rates.
-More here: Do Americans and Canadians living in Spain have to file taxes?

 Red Tape.
 Retirees thinking of starting businesses (either ‘real’ or online) are often frustrated by the bureaucratic red tape and expenses involved in Spain.
 If you want to be self-employed, for example, you are subject to the autonomo rules which require you to pay social security to the government (about 300 Euros/mo, no matter if you make any money from your business) and present quarterly VAT returns to the Agencia Tributaria (the government tax agency).
 And you still have to pay taxes which start at 19% and can go as high as 47%.
 For many people, it’s just not worth even thinking of opening a business.

-Immigrating to Spain: It’s complicated and requires you to apply from your home country.
+Immigrating to Spain: It’s complicated (compared to Mexico) and requires you to apply from your home country.
 It requires a lot of paperwork, economic means, and you might not be able to work in the country for 5 years (depending on the visa).
 It’s not easy.
 See my Guide to the Spanish Non-Lucrative Visa.

 The Pros of Mexico as a retirement base

 The Cost of Living.
 You can live much cheaper in Mexico than you can in Canada, the US or even Spain.
+Note: Mexico has gotten more expensive in recent years…but it is still inexpensive compared to the countries I’ve mentioned.

 Closer to home.
 For many people being closer to home (ie. the US or Canada) is a huge thing.
 You’re also in the same time zone.
 I admit one of the things I miss living in Spain is watching my North American sports.
 I wish I could watch a hockey game in prime time.